-- 1. Download the firmware from Linksys's website at www.linksys.com.
-Then extract the firmware file. - 2.
-Click Firmware Upgrade from the Web-Utility's Administration tab, and the Upgrade Firmware screen will appear. - 3.
-Enter the location of the extracted firmware file or click the Browse button to find the file. - 4.
-Then click the Start to Upgrade button and follow the on-screen instructions.
+- 1. Download the firmware upgrade file from the Linksys website, www.linksys.com. - 2.
+Extract the firmware upgrade file on your computer. - 3.
+Open the Access Point's Web-based Utility. - 4.
+Click the Administration tab. - 5.
+Click the Upgrade Firmware tab. - 6.
+On the Firmware Upgrade screen, enter the location of the firmware upgrade file in the field provided, or click the Browse button to find the file. - 7.
+Click the Upgrade button, and follow the on-screen instructions.

-Figure C-1: Administration Tab - Firmware Upgrade
+Figure C-1: Firmware Upgrade